guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

 :class:`.Session` benefits highly from being given a clear point of transaction demarcation via :meth:`.Session.rollback` and :meth:`.Session.commit`.
 The autoflush action can safely emit SQL to the database as needed without implicitly producing permanent effects, the contents of attributes are expired only when a logical series of steps has completed.
 If the :class:`.Session` were to be used in pure "autocommit" mode without an ongoing transaction, these features should be disabled, that is, ``autoflush=False, expire_on_commit=False``.

 Modern usage of "autocommit" is for framework integrations that need to control specifically when the "begin" state occurs.
 A session which is configured with ``autocommit=True`` may be placed into the "begin" state using the :meth:`.Session.begin` method.
-After the cycle completes upon :meth:`.Session.commit` or :meth:`.Session.rollback`, connection and transaction resources are released and the :class:`.Session` goes back into "autocommit" mode, until :meth:`.Session.begin` is called again::
+After the cycle completes upon :meth:`.Session.commit` or :meth:`.Session.rollback`, connection and transaction resources are :term:`released` and the :class:`.Session` goes back into "autocommit" mode, until :meth:`.Session.begin` is called again::

     Session = sessionmaker(bind=engine, autocommit=True)